Chebuu/HPV-Serovars/HPV-Serovars.md

     ## 237                HPV17 (0.0426%)
     ## 238                  HPV17 (0.11%)

-Plot hybridization curves for each primer pair (5) in each primer set (7).
+Plot hybridization curves for the reverse compliment of each primer pair (5) in each primer set (7).
 Honestly, I don’t really understand the dimension of the dataframe output by `DECIPHER::DesignPimers`.
 If I remember correctly, it’s a 7x17 matrix where each cell holds a list of 5 oligos.
 Unfortunately, I can’t print the matrix to stdout, which makes debugging slow, so I’ll just deal with this issue later I guess.

 ``` r
 plotMeltCurves <- function(temps, effs) {